 A. Unit planes

-The locus of conjugate points — object and image that is, for which linear magnification is are called as unit planes.
-These are also the principal planes that we defined at the beginning of this article, among cardinal points.
+The locus of conjugate points — object and image that is, for which linear magnification is unity ( = 1 ) are called as unit planes.
+These are also the principal planes that we defined at the beginning of this article, while discussing cardinal points.

 A paraxial ray emanating from unit plane in object space will emerge at the same height in image space in the other unit plane.
 If and represent distances of unit planes from refracting surfaces then:

-We note that we would obtain the above result after an equally enlightening analysis of a thick lens system, as we did here and other illuminating analysis in lecture — V, here.
-This I intend as a homework for the serious student.
+We note that we would obtain the above result after an equally enlightening analysis of a thick lens system, as we did here and the analysis in lecture — V.

 We would obtain:

-But before incidence at point P — that is first surface, the ray had traversed from the object point — this is given by matrix through a translation of distance and after incidence at point Q — that is at the 2nd surface, the ray would traverse to image point — this is given by matrix through a translation of distance .
+But before incidence at point P — that is: the first surface, the ray had traversed from the object point — this is given by matrix through a translation of distance and after incidence at point Q — that is at the second surface, the ray would traverse to image point — this is given by matrix through a translation of distance .